beet-software/dorm/docs/docs/quickstart/index.md

 # Build a small store

 This section builds one small pure Dart store from an empty project.
+It starts with the Memory engine so you can reach a working repository without creating a database, configuring credentials, or starting a server.
+Memory is a fast way to learn the generated API; it is not a recommendation that every production application should use in-process storage.

+The same model and repository surface can later be connected to a backend engine.
+That is the main idea behind this path: learn the common operations first, then choose the storage system and its capabilities for the application.

 The modules use the same application throughout:

 ```text
 installation